 I wait a few minutes, but I guess that was her goodbye.
 Ah, she always looked so cute while she slept.
 How can someone be so perfect?
 She’s the only person who has made me feel alive, saving me from the usual maelstrom of confusion, anger and despair.
 In any case, I’m not worried anymore.
 I will stick around, walk along the Butrón promenade while inhaling all those crab-like smells, and in general rejoice because I am alive and because the woman of my life wants me too.

 Around three and a half in the afternoon, the temperature took a nose dive.
 That cold front that I had seen coming from the restaurant of the Monte Igueldo amusement park has covered the entire sky in grey blue clouds that look eager to discharge their fluids onto the helpless world below.
 I could smell the water in the air, so I bought an umbrella, which was a pleasant moment because it reminded me that I can buy anything without looking at the price tag.
 I headed home.
 I felt a primal need to enclose myself within walls and a roof.

-I’m walking through the quiet, residential neighborhoods towards my gated community next to a graveyard.
+I’m walking through the quiet, residential neighborhoods towards my gated community adjoined to a graveyard.
 The rain is cold, which makes me narrow my shoulders although most of the drops bounce on the umbrella or slide off its fabric.
-The rain has that clean, earthy smell that reminds one that nature is still present and powerful.
+The rain has that clean, earthy smell that reminds me that nature is still present and powerful.
 I come across few people on foot, and they are hiding their faces under their own umbrellas.